hallav/LuxUS/README.md

                         File name (and path) for storing computation time.
 If no file name is given the computation times will not be stored into a file.
+  -n VARIANCE_PRIOR, --variance_prior VARIANCE_PRIOR
+                        Which prior distribution to use for variance parameters.
+Give value 0 (use gamma priors, default) or 1 (use inverse-gamma priors).

 ```